idiotandrobot/blog/_posts/2018-07-21-public-async-calls-in-windows-runtime-component.md

 To get around this, the async method needs to be changed from public to internal/private (depending on local scope) and a public wrapper method provided.

 <noscript>
-  <a href="https://gist.github.com/idiotandrobot/ca87bfb9d236e4103cdef75957289a59#file-wrt_dosomethingasync-cs">Gist: Do something async valid for a Windows Runtime Component</a>
+  <a href="https://gist.github.com/idiotandrobot/ca87bfb9d236e4103cdef75957289a59#file-wrc_dosomethingasync-cs">Gist: Do something async valid for a Windows Runtime Component</a>
 </noscript>
-{% gist ca87bfb9d236e4103cdef75957289a59 wrt_dosomethingasync.cs %}
+{% gist ca87bfb9d236e4103cdef75957289a59 wrc_dosomethingasync.cs %}

 References